 The Path+ comes with a twist grip throttle option for riders who are more accustomed to that.
 In addition, the cruise control is a really cool function for letting go of the throttle on long open stretches of road.

 The Path+ is definitely a bit back heavy due to the direct drive rear hub motor and rear rack battery.
 This effect may be a little more noticeable because the front of the Path+ is so light.
 Since the Path+ is not designed to be a speed racer, it is not much of concern, just something to be aware of.

-Path+.
+Shifting through the 8 speeds on the Path+ has a very solid, crisp feel and the gear range seems very appropriate for the overall performance of the Path+.
 The highest gear allows you to contribute power at the 20 mph range and the lowest gear allows you to help on the really steep hills.